Signs Your Parent Needs Home Care in SW Fort Worth/Burleson TX

 What are early signs of dementia to watch for in a parent?

 Early signs of dementia include memory loss that disrupts daily life (not just occasional forgetfulness), difficulty planning or solving routine problems, confusion about time or familiar places, trouble completing familiar tasks, problems with words in speaking or writing, misplacing items and being unable to retrace steps, decreased or poor judgment, withdrawal from social activities, and mood or personality changes.
 If you notice a pattern of these signs worsening over time in a parent in the Burleson or SW Fort Worth area, scheduling a cognitive evaluation with their physician is the important first step.
-In the interim, in-home supervision and companion care can help reduce safety risks.
+In the interim, in-home supervision and companion care can help reduce safety risks and provide structure while a diagnosis is pursued.

 Does home care require a long-term contract?

-No. BrightStar Care of Burleson does not require a long-term contract.
-Families can start care, adjust the schedule, or discontinue services based on their loved one's changing needs.
+No. BrightStar Care of SW Fort Worth/Burleson does not require a long-term contract.
+Families can start care, adjust the schedule, or change the level of services based on their loved one's changing needs.
 This flexibility is one of the most important distinctions between in-home care and facility-based care, where contracts, deposits, and minimum stay requirements are common.
-You are not locked in — the care plan evolves as your parent's needs evolve.
+Your care plan evolves as your parent's needs evolve — you are never locked in.